 We suddenly realized that we had left our bags in the car, but of course, they were silently placed in our rooms without us noticing.

 MAADS, the brainchild of Marie and Alexis de Suremain (hence the name), is known in Cambodia for deeply respecting the Earth, the people and for encouraging responsible tourism.
-All their properties around Cambodia are created with a deep knowledge and understanding of the environment and the culture.
+Similar to many other high-end properties in Cambodia like Shinta Mani Wild and Shinta Mani Siem Reap, all MAADS properties are created with a deep knowledge and understanding of the environment and the culture.
 And if you dig into Templation, you’ll find that every aspect of the hotel is well thought out and eco-conscious to the last brick, literally.

 We noticed that there were 352 solar panels attached to the roofs of the various rooms.
 A lot of research went into this, the major impetus focused on conserving energy.
 These panels were said to produce around 1,000 kilowatt-hours in peak times, while the hotel uses around 850 to 1,500 per day.